flammel/fission/README.md

 <button type="button" class="fancy">Save</button>
 ```

+Note that due to the way Twig handles named arguments, a prop that is passed with name `camelCase` will be available in
+the component as `props.camel_case`.

 #### Slots

 The problem with props is that we cannot easily use them to pass markup to a component.